ilaydakosar/Authentication/README.md

 This is a demo project for demonstrating User Authentication and Autherization in Asp.Net Core MVC Project with Identity UI.

-This README provides a comprehensive guide on customizing ASP.NET Core Identity in your application.
-It covers everything from adding Identity to your project, modifying user properties and password validations, to implementing authorization and displaying user details.

 ## Table of Contents
 - [Adding ASP.NET Core Identity](#adding-aspnet-core-identity)
 - [Adding New Properties to Identity](#adding-new-properties-to-identity)